Harald Sicheritz

 Harald Sicheritz (born 25 June 1958 in Stockholm, Sweden) is an Austrian screenwriter and film director.

 Life and career

 Raised in a working-class district of Vienna, Harald Sicheritz studied Communication sciences and Political sciences.
-In 1983 he graduated with a Ph.D. - his thesis' title was How does TV entertain us?
+In 1983 he graduated with a Ph.D. - his thesis' title was How does TV entertain?

 Sicheritz first became known as a bass player and songwriter of the rock band Wiener Wunder, who in 1986 contributed to the soundtrack of the musical comedy blockbuster Müllers Büro and scored a #1 hit in the Austrian charts with Loretta.From 1980 to 1984 Sicheritz earned his spurs as a filmmaker by working for the TV program Ohne Maulkorb with ORF.
 In 2009 he was among the founders of the Austrian Film Academy and served as member of the board for the first ten years.